-Here at Westgate Optometrists, we truly take pride in providing top quality eyecare.
-As a result, we put in the effort to be more comprehensive and thorough.
-This means that not only do we assess your eyes completely from how well they function and whether there are any health conditions you might be at higher risk for that you need to be aware of, we also communicate with you these findings and provide you with practical, holistic advice specific to your lifestyle and situation.
+Here at Westgate Optometrists, we believe in providing truly attentive eyecare.
+This means that we put in the effort to comprehensive check each part of your eye health as well as how well they function and whether there are any impending health conditions you might be at higher risk for that you need to be aware of.
+We then communicate these findings with you and provide you with practical, holistic advice specific to your lifestyle and situation.

 As such, you can expect us to ask about your lifestyle, general health, occupation, as well as any other hobbies or activities that you partake in.